Plan your journey

 If you can, you should travel at off-peak times which are likely to be less busy.
 If you are travelling to work your employer may agree alternative or flexible working hours to enable you to travel at less busy times.

 Where possible, you should book your travel online through your transport provider’s ticketing app, smartcard or website.
-If you are unable to pay for tickets online you should consider contactless payment, if you can, or have the correct cash available.
+If you are unable to pay for tickets online you should consider contactless payment, if you can, or have the correct money available.

 On your journey – staying safe